- Worship times

 For Your Kids

-KidRally is a special kid-friendly worship time at 9:30.
-For parents who attend the Encounter Worship Service at 9:30.
+KidRally is a special kid-friendly worship time at 9:30 led by Mr. Dave (our West U Children's Pastor) and his team.
+KidRally meets in the gym for children ages 5 to 5th grade.
 There is always a great combination of kid-style music, fun, and teaching from God's Word.
-(Nursery care is provided for younger children.)

-Child Care for children ages birth through 3 years is provided during all Sunday morning programming.
+Nursery care is provided all morning for infant through 4 years of age.
+We have wonderful paid staff so your children see the same teachers each week.
 Even very young children can learn that Jesus loves them, so an age-appropriate teaching curriculum is offered during Sunday School.

-KidStuff is our Children's Ministry.
+KidStuff is our Children's Ministry and includes our Sunday morning activities as well as all events and programming throughout the year.
 Click here for more information.

 What We Believe